-The 2020-2021 IDP review mark the forth review after the council has approved a five year developmental plan during the 2016-2017 planning cycle.
-The IDP serves as a strategic document of the municipality.
+The 2021/22-2026 IDP serves as a five year developmental plan that will guide service delivery whithin the Elias Motsoaledi Local Municipal council and also serve as a five year strategic document of the municipality for a period of five years and will be reviewed annually as per the available legislation.
 As the sphere of government closest to the people, municipalities have a particular responsibility to achieve delivery of basic services through various programmes such as roads and storm water, waste management, electrification, job creation through LED, fight poverty as well as financial sustainability.
 The other responsibility bestowed upon municipalities is to ensure co-ordination of proprammes initiated by the National and Provincial government.
-It is against this background that the municipality is embarking on a process to review the current IDP for 2020 - 2021 to achieve these outcomes.
+It is against this background that the municipality is embarking on a process of developing the 2021/22-26 in order to achive these outcomes.
 The development of various sector plans and strategies represented the first step in broadening the long term planning horizon and to position the municipality in order to maximize efficiency, effectiveness and impact of service delivery within the municipality.